 The icons should also be clear and easy to understand.
 Easy to read and accurate ones offer comfort and peace of mind when you are using them.
 Make sure that the display also features indicator lights with a minimum of two different colors.

-Durability – Another important thing to remember in choosing the best TPMS is that you need a really durable one.
+Durability – Another important thing to remember in choosing the right TPMS is that you need a really durable one.
 Note that you need it for a long time considering the fact that it is designed to send you an alert in case one or several tires are already underinflated.

 You do not want to own a system, which malfunctions right away, do you?
 Go for a really durable and long-lasting one, preferably that which can handle harsh environments, like excessive heat.